jrzen6972/Metro-API-Data-Visualization/README.md

 2.  **Modifications to proposed implementation approach**: *Any modifications to your proposed implementation approach.
 What libraries have you been using?
 Has your implementation approach changed significantly?
 If so, why?*

 The sole library we are using is p5.js.
 Being a heavily graphical library, p5.js offers a means to not only create different shapes, but html elements too.
-With the potential to post the sketch to the OpenProcessing site, mobile users will be able to use our app/visualization as well (ideal for commuters) https://openprocessing.org/sketch/1524522.
+With the potential to post the sketch to the [OpenProcessing site](https://openprocessing.org/sketch/1524522), mobile users will be able to use our app/visualization as well (ideal for commuters).
 P5.js has let us have a much easier time creating this visualization.

 3. **Features and schedule**: *How is your project tracking against what you proposed?
 Are you on schedule?
 If not, what's blocking you from making progress?*